Image

 Biography

-Khristopher’s research agenda is driven by the following two interrelated objectives:
+Dr. Nicholas’ research agenda is driven by the following two interrelated objectives:

 Education

-• Bachelor of Arts (B.A.) in Sustainable Development, Columbia University
+• B.A. in Sustainable Development, Columbia University

 Contact Information and Links